krai/axs2snpe/README.md

 axs2snpe
 ===============================================

-In this repository we keep [axs](https://github.com/krai/axs) entries related to downloading the SNPE SDK, libraries and models.
+In this repository we keep [axs](https://github.com/krai/axs) entries related to download the SNPE SDK, libraries and models.

 To import this repository and its dependencies into your **work_collection** , run
 ```